 Cats, however, have a short-term memory lasting up to 16 hours.
 They also have twice as many neurons in their brain than a dog.
 It’s possible that they are smarter, even though it’s harder to get them to show off their intelligent abilities.

-Maryland Cats and Dogs Love Ready Pet Go!
+Maryland and DC Cats and Dogs Love Ready Pet Go!

 If cats and dogs have one thing in common, it’s the need for loving care and attention.
 When you can’t be there for them, rely on professional, bonded and insured pet care services from Ready Pet Go.